andsild/PSB/README.md

 * Arrow DOWN : previous image
 * Arrow LEFT : next solver (if any)
 * Arrow RIGHT : previous solver (if any)

+### nice_example
+A set of small images, useful for debugging purposes.
+They are created using src/debug_tools/create_image.py

 ### tryPlot.py